 1. Volunteer: When we dedicate some time to champion a cause and help others who need it most, our problems are swiftly put into perspective.
 Whether you choose to give your time at a food bank, a tutoring center, or an animal shelter, you’ll notice a weight lifted off your shoulders.

 2. Read a memoir: What better way is there to shift our mindset and be immersed in another human’s worldview than by opening a book?
-Imagine being able to live a hundred lives, all through the power of personal narrative.
 After turning the first page of a memoir of your choice, you’ll hopefully feel yourself begin to distance from, well, yourself!

-3. Unplug: We’ve heard this tip countless of times, but how many of us have actually pulled the social media plug?
+3. Unplug: We’ve heard this tip countless of times, but how many of us have actually gone through with a social media detox?
 By eliminating a major source of our anxiety, we can give ourselves the freedom to live our lives on our own terms.
 Delete your social media apps, even just for a weekend, and relish in the notification-free moments.